jaredly/jerd/docs/Roadmap.md

   - [x] have the "extract" respect marks
   - [ ] clear marks after extraction?
 - [ ] preserve locs please?
+  - I mean I kindof get away with not. but it would be good to do.
 - [x] delete & inline var, if the outer thing is lefts as a sequence w/ single thing, then collapse it please.
-- [ ] shift-enter to enter text edit mode
+- [x] shift-enter to enter text edit mode

 Can we only do one renderer? renderToReact and then use innerHTML to get it for contentEditable?
 - [x] try it
   - oh we don't have `#something`, so it's not locked down
 - [x] let's add `data-id={id}`, so that it can be locked down
-- [ ] when hovering something that has `data-id`, show a hover dealio, that you can /remove/? or something... yeah
+- [ ] when the cursor is on something that has `data-id`, show a thing indicating that you can remove it.
-- [ ] if you /paste/ with an #id, then we can detect that & insert cleverly.
+- [ ] if you /paste/ with an #id, then we can detect that & insert cleverly? maybe?